SathwikPrince/DSA-Sorting-visualizer/README.md

 📄 License
 This project is licensed under the MIT License.

-Made with ❤️ by Sathwik Chinta
+Made with ❤️ by Sathwik Chinta — [🔗 GitHub Profile](https://github.com/sathwikprince)
-🔗 GitHub Profile